 An effective tool over the long term can be the humble spreadsheet.
 Now, this doesn't mean that you need to go and buy the latest and greatest in mortgage reporting software.
 In fact, you can actually put together a defined plan of action and do some of the tricky calculations using Microsoft Excel or even Google Sheets.

-It's much more effective to consistently assess the amount and frequency of your payments if you're looking to unlock the most value over the entire course of your mortgage.
+Where possible, try to consistently assess the amount and frequency of your payments if you're looking to unlock the most value over the entire course of your mortgage.